KonstDelis/Alpha_Compiler-Virtual_Machine/README.md

 - Target Code Generation: C
 - Virtual Machine: C++

-Has been tested on: Ubuntu, Debian, Mac IOS
+Has been tested on: Ubuntu, Debian, MacOS
 Note: does not work on Windows

 ## Members